heartyguy/AI-AngryBird-Eagle-Wing/README.md

 *Eagle's Wings* is the [reigning champion of the competition](http://aibirds.org/angry-birds-ai-competition/competition-results.html)!

 It employs a simple multi-strategy affordance based structural analysis with a manually tuned utility to decide between the strategies.
 It was develped on top of a fork of the agent from Team DataLab, the champion in 2014.
 Both the *tactic gameplay* and the *strategic gameplay* are coded in java.
 Major efforts were made to employ machine learning method [xgboost](https://github.com/dmlc/xgboost) and deep reinforcement learning.
 Insights learned from xgboost models were used to formulate the strategies.
 Key values and utility are learned from 40k shots.
+Read the description at [Eagle's Wing pdf](/docs/eaglewing2017.pdf).

 ## Running the agent (if you have not changed anything)